T h e A w a r d

 Sam Bailey’s solo exhibition ‘Shadow Archive’, which opened at HIX Art in November 2018, saw him expand on the themes he explored in his winning piece.
 The cash prize towards studio costs enabled him to develop the work for a full solo exhibition, which opened to critical acclaim.

-The award’s most recent winner, Elizabeth Eade, completed her Fine Art MA at Brighton University this past summer.
-She is now working towards unveiling her solo exhibition at HIX ART in January 2020.
+2018 Winner Elizabeth Eade, completed her Fine Art MA at Brighton University last summer.
+Her Solo Exhibition I know you are but what Am I is currently exhibiting at HIX ART until the 15th March 2020.
 Her prize-winning piece Die Liste documented the deaths of 33,305 people who died trying to access Europe.

 T h e G a l l e r y